mbbo128/parchemin/mysqlMacOS.md

 ```
 - sudo service mysql restart

-## better displaying a query in terminal
+## Better displaying a query in terminal
 ```
 SELECT * FROM user WHERE id = 1\G
 ```